Home tests with lab evaluation – what really matters

 Typical examples:

-• Stool tests, e.g., for early detection of colon cancer or microbiome analyses
+- Stool tests, e.g., for early detection of colorectal cancer or microbiome analyses

 Advantages:

 An example: A simple self-test might show whether there is a vitamin D deficiency.
-A lab test, on the other hand, can precisely indicate how severe the deficiency is – and whether action is needed.
+A lab test, on the other hand, can precisely indicate the severity of the deficiency – and whether action is needed.

-Only with precise laboratory values can well-founded decisions be made, therapies planned, or risks identified early.
-Especially in sensitive areas such as fertility, chronic fatigue, symptoms of exhaustion, suspected infections, or metabolic complaints, professional laboratory diagnostics are crucial.
+Only with exact laboratory values can well-founded decisions be made, therapies planned, or risks identified early.
+Especially with sensitive topics such as fertility, chronic fatigue, exhaustion symptoms, suspected infections, or metabolic complaints, professional laboratory diagnostics are crucial.

-At the same time, self-sampling at home is now incredibly simple.
-Modern kits guide you step by step through the sample collection process and place great emphasis on clarity, hygiene, and sample stability.
+At the same time, self-sampling at home is now incredibly easy.
+Modern kits guide you step by step through the sample collection process and place great emphasis on comprehensibility, hygiene, and sample stability.
 These tests combine the comfort of your own home with the quality of professional laboratories.

 Self-tests are practical for quick assessments or short-term orientation.However, those who want to know more - for example, about their own nutrient supply, hormone status, infections, or metabolic health - should rely on tests that are evaluated in the laboratory.
 They provide meaningful data and help to specifically understand and improve one's own health.